chaitra-mk/aps-portfolio/README.md

 [reference](https://medium.com/@joudwawad/school-bus-tracker-system-architecture-6dd3307e3860)

 #### The real RedBus Application uses following process:
+The below is the process for live tracking [[1]](https://medium.com/redbus-in/user-generated-reviews-classification-and-tagging-from-redbus-e62b5a5e6951)

 Data loading: The data is collected from multiple systems and keep them ready for consumption in real time during the trip.
 These data points include Vehicle information, Trip schedules, Vehicle assignment schedules and Passenger information.
 We also have manual process for geo-coding boarding points.
 Data processing: In these process we run algorithms on historical data and produce output to be used in real time tracking and reporting.
 Some of the output of these algorithms are
 - Boarding point sequence